This article will introduce you to the many ways occupational therapy can help people living with dementia.

 - Tailored Activity Program (TAP)

-- The tailored activity program (TAP) is an individualized approach to promote engagement in meaningful activities for people with dementia.
+- The tailored activity program (TAP) is an individualized approach to promoting engagement in meaningful activities for people with dementia.
 TAP involves the identification of a person’s interests, abilities, and preferences, and the development of a personalized activity plan.
 This program includes both cognitive and physical activities and can be done in groups or individually.
-Research has shown that TAP improves the quality of life and reduces behavioral symptoms in people with dementia.
+Research has shown that TAP improves quality of life and reduces behavioral symptoms in people with dementia.

 Other dementia care programs can be found here.

-Considerations for OT and Different types of Dementia
+Considerations for OT and different types of Dementia

 While dementia manifests differently in each client, there are some defining characteristics for various types of dementia that require special consideration.
 Of course, occupational therapy practitioners will maintain a client-centered approach regardless of diagnosis.

-- Alzheimer’s Disease (AD)
+- Alzheimer’s disease (AD)

-- Typically progresses as slow gradual decline
+- Typically progresses as slow gradual decline.

-- Most educational resources available to the public are geared toward AD
+- Most educational resources available to the public are geared toward AD.

 - Early onset AD:

-- Alzheimer’s Disease onset before age 65, typically clients are in their 40s and 50s
+- Alzheimer’s disease onset before age 65; clients are typically in their 40s and 50s.

 - Care partners may be especially overwhelmed financially and emotionally.